Photographs of the United States Capitol Building

 - It also has wide open grand expanses of ornamental greenspace including the colossal Capitol grounds with ornamental hardscape designed by Frederick Law Olmstead & antique lighting on 2nd

 - The United States Capitol Building is one of the most recognisable Neoclassical buildings in the world today and as being at the heart of America's legislative process for over 200 years.

 - The building forms the Legislative Branch of U.S Federal Government, housing the U.S senate & the House of Representatives.

 - The cornerstone was laid by George Washington in 1793 and the Capitol was occupied in 1800.

 - A number of the United States Capitol's featues have being added since it's last restoration i 1815 beacuse it was burnt down by the British in the War of 1812, including the Statue of Freedom,

 cast iron dome, Capitol Visitor Center & more.

-If You would like to see any of the following photographs at full size & resolution please visit my portfolio at Fotolio by Adobe Stock by clicking on the link
+If You would like to see any of the following photographs at full size & resolution please visit my photography portfolio at Fotolia by Adobe Stock by clicking on the link

 Liberty Photo Art Adobe Stock Portfolio